Sankhya Yoga

 Vedanta also gives us the solutions to overcome these afflictions.
 It tells us that by correcting the first cause which is ignorance, and realizing who we really are, we become free from the effects of all the other causes.

-Recognizing that we each have different personalities and preferences, Vedanta offers us four Paths of Yoga (the union of body, mind, and spirit) to help us reach the ultimate goal.
+Recognizing that we each have different personalities and preferences, Vedanta offers us four Paths of Yoga to help us reach the ultimate goal.
 Each person, depending on their abilities and preferences, can choose any single path or a combination of paths to attain the ultimate goal.

 • Bhakti Yoga (The Path of Devotion): For the heart-centric, transforming personal love into divine love through prayer, chanting, and surrender.